Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 ## Supported versions

 dbt Labs has always encouraged users to upgrade dbt Core versions whenever a new minor version is released.
 We released our first major version of dbt - `dbt 1.0` - in December 2021.
-Alongside this release, we updated our policy on which versions of dbt Core we will support in <Constant name="dbt_platform" />.
+Alongside this release, we updated our policy on which versions of dbt Core we will support in the <Constant name="dbt_platform" />.

 > **Starting with v1.0, all subsequent minor versions are available in <Constant name="cloud" />.
 Versions are actively supported, with patches and bug fixes, for 1 year after their initial release.
 At the end of the 1-year window, we encourage all users to upgrade to a newer version for better ongoing maintenance and support.**